hat-open/hat-syslog/README.rst

     $ hat-syslog-generator

-For additional details and command line options see |syslog-generator|.
+For additional details and command line options see `Syslog Generator`_.

 License